Flaws could expose users of privacy-protecting software, researchers say

+DUBAI, Jan 24 Ooredoo Oman announced Tuesday its Chief Commercial Officer Ian Dench had been appointed Chief Executive Officer.

-SAN FRANCISCO Researchers have found a flaw that could expose the identities of people using a privacy-oriented operating system touted by Edward Snowden, just two days after widely used anonymity service Tor acknowledged a similar problem.
+SAN FRANCISCO, July 23 Researchers have found a flaw that could expose the identities of people using a privacy-oriented operating system touted by Edward Snowden, just two days after widely used anonymity service Tor acknowledged a similar problem.

 The most recent finding concerns a complex, heavily encrypted networking program called the Invisible Internet Project, or I2P.
 Used to send messages and run websites anonymously, I2P ships along with the specialized operating system "Tails," which former U.S. spy contractor Snowden used to communicate with journalists in secret.